JoelRoxell/r-swipeable/README.md

 ### `<Swipeable>`

-Wrapper component which makes its child elements swipeable.

 #### Props

-`children` (required) - Elements that will be wrapper (in row).
+`children` (required) - Elements that will be wrapper and made swipeable. (horizontally)

-`flickSensitivity` - Limit which specifies when an actual flick gesture occurred.
+`flickSensitivity` - Specifies a limit which decides when an actual flick gesture should be triggered.

-`slopeLimit` - Number indicating if a swipe should be considered x-drag or y-drag.
+`slopeLimit` - Indicates if a swipe should be considered x-drag or y-drag.
 It's only possible to swipe in on direction at the time.

-`className` - String used to enhance or override style.

 #### Methods

-`onChange(index)`

-Last updated index.
+`onChange(callback)`

+Called with the new `index` as a parameter, every time a new index is set.

 ```javascript
 function cb(index) {